D0tNetGeek/MoneyBoxTest/README.md

 1. This project/test doesn't uses the DB migrations, and I have created the "MoneyBoxDb" manually, which I am supplying with this project, in case, there is any problem accessing the DB, please recreate the DB.

 2. There is "ConnectionString" property in RestApi project in the file called "appsettings.json", in case of any connection related issues.
+3. To run the tests, "Test->Windows->Test Explorer" and not from the test file.